Zoo Med Gives Back

 Many Reptile, Aquatic and Avian clubs contact Zoo Med Laboratories requesting donations for their meetings, auctions, and various fundraisers.
 In addition, a number of animal sanctuaries and rescues receive product donations for the care of their animals.
 Every year, Zoo Med sends product donations to over 100 clubs and rescues.
 Each donation is valued between $150 to $600.

 As much as Zoo Med cares for the well-being of animals everywhere, the company has, even more, compassion for people in need.
 In 2007, founder and President of Zoo Med, Gary Bagnall donated a 4×4 pickup truck to a non-profit group that cares for and provides relief, food, clothing, education and medical attention to needy children in Haiti.
-This year, Zoo Med employees were happy to contribute money for a donation to Haiti earthquake relief efforts.
 The people at Zoo Med intend to make other philanthropic efforts in the future, with the hope of truly impacting the world in a positive way.